matematikk-mooc/matematikk-mooc.github.io/index.md

 ### On Mac OS X or Windows

-Install and launch [boot2docker][boot2docker].
+Install and launch [Docker Toolbox][docker-toolbox].
 This will give you a terminal window that allows you to type the required commands documented below.
+It will also install the [Kitematic][kitematic] GUI.

 ### On Linux